-2 Characterisation of the solid-liquid interface is critical for the rational development of technologies across the 3 medical, corrosion, environmental and energy sciences.1 However, spectroscopic interrogation of the chemical 4 and physical nature of such interfaces remains severely impeded by the need to differentiate the species of 5 interest from the surrounding solid and liquid components.
-In the case of porous solids - essential to diverse 6 industrial processes such as separations, catalysis, and energy storage - straightforward characterisation of 7 interfacial phenomena is further hindered by the heterogeneous and optically opaque nature of the materials 8 employed, which in turn preclude spectroscopic approaches which necessitate unimpeded access to well-9 defined surfaces, or require thin adsorbate films.2

-10 Nuclear spin relaxation measurements have emerged as a versatile, chemically selective, and non-invasive route for the characterisation of such systems.^{3,4} Utilising appropriate nuclear magnetic resonance (NMR) 11 12 pulse sequences and hardware this experimental approach measures the longitudinal and/or transverse relaxation behaviour of the spin system under study, as characterised by the time constants T_1 and T_2 , 13 respectively.
-While these time constants conform to well-defined relationships with the translational and 14 15 rotational dynamics of spin-bearing molecules in the unrestricted bulk liquid phase,5 the restricted dynamics of fluids within porous media often results in complex relaxation behaviour associated with surface 16 17 interactions and confinement effects, providing potential insight into both material characteristics and 18 interfacial phenomena.6 Such measurements have been employed by the rock physics and petrochemical exploration communities for over five decades,^{7,8} providing estimates of oil and gas reservoir quality indicators 19 including pore size distributions, porosity, permeability, and producible hydrocarbon content.9 Further well-20 established applications include the observation of cement and plaster hydration kinetics, ^{10,11} while emergent 21 22 fields within the materials chemistry research space now include characterisation of bespoke porous architectures including heterogeneous catalysts,^{12-14} zeolites15 and metal-organic frameworks.16 23
+2 Characterisation of the solid-liquid interface is critical for the rational development of technologies across the 3 medical, corrosion, environmental and energy sciences.
+However, spectroscopic interrogation of the chemical 4 and physical nature of such interfaces remains severely impeded by the need to differentiate the species of 5 interest from the surrounding solid and liquid components.
+In the case of porous solids - essential to diverse 6 industrial processes such as separations, catalysis, and energy storage - straightforward characterisation of 7 interfacial phenomena is further hindered by the heterogeneous and optically opaque nature of the materials 8 employed, which in turn preclude spectroscopic approaches which necessitate unimpeded access to well-9 defined surfaces, or require thin adsorbate films.
+Nuclear spin relaxation measurements have emerged as a versatile, chemically selective, and non-invasive route for the characterisation of such systems.
+Utilising 10 11 appropriate nuclear magnetic resonance (NMR) pulse sequences and hardware this experimental approach measures the longitudinal and/or transverse relaxation behaviour of the spin system under study, as 12 13 characterised by the time constants $T_1$ and $T_2$ , respectively.
+While these time constants conform to welldefined relationships with the translational and rotational dynamics of spin-bearing molecules in the 14 unrestricted bulk liquid phase, the restricted dynamics of fluids within porous media result in complex 15 16 relaxation behaviour associated with surface interactions and confinement effects, providing potential insight into both material characteristics and interfacial phenomena.
+Such measurements have been employed by 17 the rock physics and petrochemical exploration communities for over five decades, providing estimates of 18 19 oil and gas reservoir quality indicators including porosity, permeability, and producible hydrocarbon content.
+Further well-established applications include the observation of cement and plaster hydration kinetics, 20 while emergent fields within the materials chemistry research space now include characterisation of bespoke 21 porous architectures including heterogeneous catalysts, zeolites and metal-organic frameworks.
+22

-24 The most data-rich methods for elucidating spin relaxation processes in porous media are multidimensional relaxation correlation measurements.17-19 Indeed, two-dimensional (2D) relaxation-relaxation $(T_1 - T_2^{20-22})$ 25 and $T_2 - T_2^{23,24}$) and diffusion-relaxation ($D - T_2^{25-28}$) measurements are widely applied to characterise the 26 dynamics of confined fluids, while higher-dimensional experiments,29-32 including variants exhibiting spatial 27 resolution,^{33,34} have also been reported.
-Such measurements are of particular utility in the study of fluids 28 29 confined to heterogeneous solids as they are essentially independent of the detailed chemical shift 30 phenomena associated with traditional frequency-based NMR methods, wherein spectral peaks are likely to 31 be (i) dominated by species away from the interface of interest, and (ii) unfavourably broadened due to the effects of magnetic susceptibility differences at the solid-liquid interface,35 often requiring exotic approaches 32 (see e.g. ref 36) to avoid an intractable loss of spectral resolution.
-33
+23 The most data-rich methods for elucidating spin relaxation processes in porous media are multidimensional 24 relaxation correlation measurements.18-20 Indeed, two-dimensional (2D) relaxation-relaxation $(T_1 - T_2^{21-23})$ and $T_2 - T_2^{24,25}$ ) and diffusion-relaxation ( $D - T_2^{26-29}$ ) measurements are widely applied to characterise the 25 dynamics of confined fluids, while higher-dimensional experiments,30-33 including spatially-resolved 26 variants, have also been reported.
+Such measurements are of utility in the study of fluids confined to 27 28 heterogeneous solids as they are essentially independent of the detailed chemical shift phenomena associated 29 with traditional frequency-based NMR methods, wherein spectral peaks are likely to be (i) dominated by species away from the interface of interest, and (ii) unfavourably broadened due to the effects of magnetic 30 susceptibility differences at the solid-liquid interface, often requiring exotic approaches (see e.g. ref ) to 31 32 avoid an intractable loss of spectral resolution.